 The Miss Cook Islands Pageant is held every two years and is a big event for our young female contestants aged between 18 to 25 years.
 The winner goes on to represent our nation at other pageants like Miss South Pacific and Miss world.

 Cook Islands Gospel Day, also known as 'Nuku' takes place in October.
 Various religious groups from around the islands assemble together to perform religious dramas or acts, in remembrance of the arrival of the missionaries to our shores.

-The inaugural Vaka Eiva was in 2004 with around 200 paddlers from around the Pacific and 2011 will see 900 paddlers participating in what has now become the biggest annual event in the Cook Islands.
-Vaka Eiva (canoe festival) takes place over one week with marathon and sprint races for single man or six man canoes for every age division (11-70 was the largest age gap to date!).
+The inaugural Vaka Eiva was in 2004 with around 200 paddlers from around the Pacific.
+2011 saw 900 paddlers participate in what has now become the biggest annual event in the Cook Islands.
+Vaka Eiva (canoe festival) takes place over one week with marathon and sprint races for single man or six man canoes for every age division.
+11-70 was the largest age gap to date!

 Many sporting competitions take place during the year.
 They include the Rarotonga International Triathlon that attracts participants from all over the globe and the Round Rarotonga Road Race, in which visitors are encouraged to participate.
 Others include the International Rugby Sevens Tournament, Boxing Day Touch Tournament, Cook Islands National Athletics Championships and of course the local rugby union, football and netball seasons.

 Other events include the Cook Islands Tourism International Food Festival, Cook Islands Tivaivai Exhibition, All Souls Day 'Turama' , Kumete Sports and much more.